rfl-urbaniak/backtesting/_drafts/backtesting.md

 US500withSignal <- signal(US500)
 ```

-# Don’t just annualize expected daily returns
+# Don't just annualize expected daily returns

-Now, you might think, ok, let’s just pick the close-based returns for
-the days on the market, average out, and calculate what you’d make
-annually assuming there are 200 working days.
+Now, you might think, ok, let's just pick the close-based returns for the days on the market, average out, and calculate what you'd make annually assuming there are 200 working days.

 ``` r
 closeReturns  <- US500withSignal$closeRet[US500withSignal$signal == 1]